Trump's border wall: A look at the numbers

 8

-Trump is visiting California on March 13 to survey eight towering prototypes for the wall, among other things.
+Trump visited California on March 13 to survey eight towering prototypes for the wall, among other things.

-"We're going out to the wall," Trump told reporters as he departed the White House.
-"We're going to be looking at the prototypes, which is very important for our country."
+He said he prefers a concrete wall because it was the hardest to climb, but also said he wants it to be see-through.

-Trump is expected to be briefed on lessons learned from the construction of the prototypes built in San Diego last fall.
-He will also meet with border agents and officers to ask what they need, Homeland Security spokesman Jonathan Hoffman said.
+"We have a lousy wall over here now, but at least it stops 90, 95 percent," Trump said.
+"When we put up the real wall, we're going to stop 99 percent.
+Maybe more than that."

 Fox News' Alex Papppas and The Associated Press contributed to this report.